liferay/liferay-docs/userGuide/en/chapters/12-administering-liferay-portal.markdown

 ![tip](../../images/01-tip.png) **Tip:** By default, Liferay ships with two site templates named *Community Site* and *Intranet Site*.
 Take a look at these template to see if you can edit them for your own use.
 To view a template, click its name and then click the *Open site template* link.
 This opens the template in a new browser page so you can view its pages and portlets.
 ---

 To create a site template, navigate to the control panel and click *Site Templates*.
 Then click *Add* and enter a name for your template: we'll use *Organization Site Template* for our example.
-Generally speaking, you're going to want to  that the *Active* and *Allow Site Administrators to Modify the Pages Associated with this Site Template* boxes are checked.
-The *Active* box needs to be checked in order for your template to be usable, if your template is still a work in progress you can uncheck it so that no one uses it until it's ready.
-Checking *Allow Site Administrators to Modify the Pages Associated with this Site Template* allows Site Administrators to modify or remove the pages and portlets that the template introduces to their sites - if you want the templates to be completely static, you'll want to uncheck this.
+Leave the *Active* and *Allow Site Administrators to Modify the Pages Associated with This Site Template* boxes checked.
+The *Active* box needs to be checked in order for your template to be usable.
+If your template is still a work in progress, you can uncheck it so that no one uses it until it's ready.
+Checking *Allow Site Administrators to Modify the Pages Associated with This Site Template* allows Site Administrators to modify or remove the pages and portlets that the template introduces to their sites--if you want the templates to be completely static, you should uncheck this.

 Click on the *Open site template* link to begin adding pages and portlets and configuring the layouts.
-For our example, we would like our template to include four pages: a Home page with the Activities,  Announcements, and Calendar portlets, a Documents and Media page with the Documents and Media portlet, a Wiki page with the Wiki portlet and a Tag Cloud portlet, and a Message Boards page with the Message Boards portlet and a Tag Cloud portlet.
+For our example, we would like our template to include four pages: a Home page with the Activities,  Announcements, and Calendar portlets, a Documents and Media page with the Documents and Media portlet, a Wiki page with the Wiki portlet and a Tag Cloud portlet, and a Message Boards page with the Message Boards and Tag Cloud portlets.
 The changes are automatically saved as you make them, so once you're finished, return to the Site Templates page of the control panel and select *Save*.

 ![Figure 12.7: You can see the name of the site template you're currently editing](../../images/editing-site-template.png)